 A blast of heat from the burners makes the balloon go higher.
-At the top of the envelope is a vent that is used to let the air out to make it go lower.
+At the top of the envelope is a vent used to let the air out to lower it.
 The pilot blasts heat to go up and opens the vent to go down until he gets the balloon to the desired height or altitude.
-He manipulates the burners and vent to first balance the balloon.
+He manipulates the burners and vent first to balance the balloon.
 To steer, the pilot uses the wind.
 He cannot control the wind but uses it to change directions.
 By manipulating the burners and vent to move up or down, he catches the wind to change directions.
-During this journey, the pilot checks the burners, tank reserves/fuel, and his instruments to make sure that everything is in working order.
+During this journey, the pilot checks the burners, tank reserves/fuel, and instruments to ensure that everything is in working order.
 He constantly monitors all parts of the balloon and the speed and direction of the wind.
 He makes sure that the course he is taking will eventually lead him to the prearranged landing site.

-Regulating the hot air balloon and steering is a good way to look at self-regulation and executive function.
+Regulating the hot air balloon and steering is an excellent way to look at self-regulation and executive function.
 We embark on our hot-air balloon journeys each day.
-Self-regulation is what we do to manage ourselves so that we can decrease the frequency and intensity of emotions.
+Self-regulation is what we do to manage ourselves to decrease the frequency and intensity of emotions.
 It is not the same as self-control.
-Self-control is an attempt to curb behavior, an immediate reaction, or stopping yourself from doing something.
+Self-control is an attempt to curb the behavior, an immediate reaction, or stop yourself from doing something.
 It is not always successful as the urges are already intense.

 We will look at self-regulation from a top to bottom approach.
 (See figure below).

 The wind parallels the environmental demands or stressors.

 The hot-air balloon holds the balanced emotions, behaviors, thoughts, and energy levels or the regulated state.
 The cognitive skills of adjusting - attention, working memory, self-control, and mental flexibility - are the foundational skills in this process.